 The national practices guide early childhood educators and policy makers to develop, implement and evaluate evidencebased road safety programs that support children's and families learning about road safety.
 Refer to: www.roadsafetyeducation.vic.gov.au/teaching-resources/early-childhood

-The eight national practices are as follows:
+The seven national practices (EYLF V2, 2022) are as follows:

-Holistic approaches
+Holistic, integrated and interconnected approaches

-Recognise that children's learning is integrated and interconnected when making curriculum decisions about road safety education.
+Recognise that children's learning, development and wellbeing is integrated and interconnected when making curriculum decisions about road safety education.

 Responsiveness to children